openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 There are three main parts involved in the enablement of a kernel module.
-We have a specific (1) set of meta information needed for each kernel module, a (2) set of manifests to deploy a DriverContainer and lastly (3) a framework running inside the container for managing the kernel module (dkms like functions).
+We have a specific (1) set of meta information needed for each kernel module, a (2) set of manifests to deploy a DriverContainer plus enablement stack and lastly (3) a framework running inside the container for managing the kernel module (dkms like functions).

+*(1) The metadata are encoded in the CR for a special resource*

+*(2) The manifests with templating functions to inject runtime information are the so called recipes*

+*(3) This will be done by KVC and some enhancements that will be discussed later*

 The following section will walk one through the enablement of the different use-case scenarios.
 After deploying the operator the first step is to create an instance of a special-resource.
-Following are some example CRs for how one would instantiate SROv2 to manage a kernel module or hardware driver.
+Following are some example CRs for how one would instantiate SRO to manage a kernel module or hardware driver.

 #### Example CR for a single kernel module #1